(Looking For) The Heart of Abelian Polish Groups

-\begin{proof} (2)$\Rightarrow $(1) If $F$ preserves all finite limits, then in particular it preserves kernels.
+\begin{proof} (1)$\Rightarrow $(2) If $F$ preserves all finite limits, then in particular it preserves kernels and biproducts.
 Thus, it preserves monomorphisms, since an arrow $f$ is monic if and only if the kernel of $f$ is zero.
-Furthermore, considering that $F$ preserves the kernel of strict epimorphisms, we have that $F$ is left exact; see \cite[Definition 1.1.12]{schneiders_quasi-abelian_1999}.
+Furthermore, considering that $F$ preserves the kernel of strict epimorphisms, we have that $F$ is left exact.